BarryTik/hotel-messages/README.md

 I considered more expansive and adaptable solutions, but in the end decided to assume that all of the data this program used would always look exactly like my sample, and end up in the same place.
 The rest seemed out of scope for this exercise.
 In the **Next Steps** section I breifly discuss handling incomplete data and different file paths.

 I played around with several different ways to structure the message template JSON, and landed on one that is quite simple.
-While having every template as just a key value pair could be hard to search through if the file fills up, having multiple files seemed unreasonable for the small amount of data and having nested layers of categories led to too much user input to find the desired template.
+While having every template as a key value pair could be hard to search through if the file fills up, having multiple files seemed unreasonable for the small amount of data and having nested layers of categories led to too much user input to find the desired template.

 #### Time of Day